coodari/heroku-buildpack-static/README.md

 # heroku-buildpack-static
+**NOTE**: This buildpack combines the [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static) with heroku-buildpack-static by [paulmsmith](https://github.com/paulmsmith/heroku-buildpack-static)

 **NOTE**: This buildpack is in an experimental OSS project.

 This is a buildpack for handling static sites and single page web apps.